platformsh/platformsh-docs/README.md

 ## Contributing

 Our documentation is public because we want your help in improving and maintaining it.
-See our [Contributing guidelines](CONTRIBUTING.md) for guidelines on filing Pull Requests.
+See our [Contributing guidelines](CONTRIBUTING.md) for guidelines on filing pull requests.
 All documentation is released under the [Creative Commons Attribution](LICENSE.md) license.

-If you spot a problem, send us a Pull Request to fix it!
+If you spot a problem, send us a pull request to fix it!
 If you're not sure how, you can also file an issue and we'll try to get to it ourselves.